-The John Cook Wyllie Library, named in honor of a University of Virginia librarian, provides students with a lively and inviting place for study, research and recreational reading.
-When the College is in session, the Library is open seven days a week for a total of 77 1/2 hours of operation.
+The library at the University of Virginia's College at Wise is a new \$37 million facility featuring 68,000 square feet of space over six floors.
+It provides students with a lively and inviting place for study, research and recreational reading.
+When the College is in session, the library is open seven days a week for a total of 77 1/2 hours.